 - Holistic understanding of children’s education issues and how they relate to other AACF issues such as children’s health, tax and budget issues, juvenile justice, mental health, etc.

-- Excellent presentation and communication skills and the ability to communicate with diverse audiences, including policymakers, the media, and low-income populations
+- Ability to give presentations and communicate with diverse audiences, including policymakers, the media, and low-income populations

 - Ability to work independently and in a team environment and motivate others through consensus building

 - Ability to work on multiple projects and tasks in a time-sensitive manner

 - Lead the development of AACF’s P-12 education policy agenda with the executive director as set out in AACF’s strategic plan with a focus on race equity

 - Direct AACF’s work on education projects and initiatives, including access to quality early childhood education, P-12 education funding issues with an emphasis on equity, building stronger public schools, funding afterschool and summer programs, education issues related to the Little Rock School District, and other education projects as assigned

 - Conduct research and analyses and lead AACF’s efforts to identify and develop public policy and state budget options that improve quality educational opportunities and outcomes for children of color and children who live in poverty

 - Lobby the state legislature on education-related issues, track education-related bills, and monitor the education committees during the legislative session